randa-mu/devcon-2024-timelock-workshop/STEP_BY_STEP_GUIDE.md

    **Note:** We should still be in the `bls-bn254-js` directory on the terminal which houses the scripts, e.g., `bls-bn254-js/scripts/anvil-skip-to-block.sh`.

 2. **Verify Fulfilled Timelock Requests**:
-   - You should see the following logs in the timelock agent console showing that the agent has now signed the ciphertexts from the two earlier sealed bid events:
+   - You should see a new transaction being sent at block `58` in the Anvil blockchain logs as well as the following logs in the timelock agent console showing that the timelock encryption agent has now signed the ciphertexts from the two earlier sealed bid events and sent the decryption key to the `SignatureSender` smart contract which forwards the signature to the `SimpleAuction` smart contract via the `BlocklockSender` contract:
      ```
      fulfilling signature request 1
      fulfilled signature request